 Use tools that give you visibility.

-If you don't control your numbers, your numbers control you.
+If you do not control your numbers, your numbers control you.

 Start with the basics, and in a few months you will see how your profitability and peace of mind improve.